Economics 442: Macroeconomic Policy

 Econ 442 Syllabus in PDF file.

-This course will address current issues in modern macroeconomic policymaking, including: (1) the causes of secular stagnation; (2) the efficacy of fiscal policy, (3) the slowness of the investment recovery, (4) international macro policy challenges, (5) responding to currency crises, and (6) the euro area crisis.
+This course will address current issues in modern macroeconomic policymaking, including: (1) the causes of growth slowdown; (2) the efficacy of fiscal and monetary policy, (3) the impact of policy uncertainty, (4) international macro policy challenges, (5) the recent behavior of inflation.

 Prerequisites: Econ 301 or 311, and Econ 302 or 312, and Econ 310.

-The required textbook is Blanchard and Johnston, Macroeconomics 6/e (Prentice-Hall, 2012).
+The required textbook is Olivier Blanchard, Macroeconomics 8/e (Prentice-Hall, 2021).
 Other required readings are listed below.
 In addition, some readings from Econbrowser will be assigned.

-The Dept. of Economics will deal with these offenses harshly following UWS14 procedures (http://students.wisc.edu/saja/misconduct/UWS14.html):
+The Dept. of Economics will deal with these offenses harshly following UWS14 procedures: